Everyone's feeling the financial pinch. Here's how to cut your medical costs drastically, without compromising your health.

 So what can you do to cut down on medical costs?

 Stick with the company medical scheme.
-This is always cheaper than buying a medical scheme plan on the open market, where you may have to foot the bill for the entire contribution.
-The portion paid by some companies really does lower your costs.
-Remember also that in-house medical schemes are usually not run to make a profit.
-Once you retire, the in-house scheme will still be the cheapest way to go.
+This is often cheaper than joining a medical scheme on the open market.
+Some companies might even contribute to your payment.
+Once you retire, the in-house scheme will usually still be the cheapest way to go.

 All in the family.
 If you have two children and a spouse, get them all on the same medical scheme.
-If you have the whole family on the same scheme, it is usually much cheaper than when you or your spouse join separately.
+If you have the whole family on the same scheme, it is usually much cheaper than when you or your spouse join separately, as you will then have to pay the contribution for two principal members.

 Get a hospital plan.
 If you have no medical scheme, because you think it is too expensive, try a two-week stay in a private hospital after an accident.
-A hospital plan is cheaper than full medical aid, but go for the one that pays from the first day, otherwise there is little point.
+A hospital plan is cheaper than full medical aid membership, and you will be covered from dat one for hospitalisation.
 Hospital plan vs. medical scheme.

 Find a reasonable chemist.
 On certain medications – both prescription and over-the-counter (OTC), prices can vary enormously from chemist to chemist.
 The one closest to your house may not be the cheapest.
 You could be paying a fortune for convenience.
-Chemists in upmarket shopping centres or in office blocks tend to be more expensive than the corner chemist in a residential area.
+Chemists in upmarket shopping centres or in office blocks can sometimes be more expensive than the corner chemist in a residential area.
 Large, discount pharmacies could save you a fortune.
-They might not be open at night, but they often charge much lower levies on prescriptions.
+They might not be open late, but they often charge much lower levies on prescriptions.
 How to find the right pharmacy.

-Repeat prescriptions can be faxed through.
+Some repeat prescriptions can be faxed through.
 You don't need to pay for a doctor's visit every time you need a prescription for minor chronic ailments.
 Phone and get the doctor to fax it to the pharmacy.
-If it is something serious, though, such as diabetes or high blood pressure, you will need to be checked.
+If it is something serious, though, such as diabetes or a nasty flu, you will need to be checked by the GP.
+Also, prescriptions for chronic medication need to be renewed every six months and you do have to see the doctor for those.
 Remember that many pharmacies also have a free home delivery service.

 Check out the state hospitals.
 If you have no medical scheme, consider going to a state hospital, but check it out first.
 Some of them are very good, although hardly luxurious.
 But then, when you need to have your appendix out, who cares about plush carpets and elevator music?
 Ask your GP about which hospital he/she recommends.